cult-of-coders/meteor-tuts/source/chapters/3/intro.md

 Please don't treat it as just another link, you must absorb the teachings there, and make sure that until you master them, you read them daily or at least weekly for 2 months.

-Even I, read it from time to time, to refresh my memory.
+Even I read it from time to time, to refresh my memory.

 `After all this time?
 Always.`